 For this example, I scored a great deal from a well-known high-end retailer on a sweater for $20 and that season I wore it twice.
 Plus I decided to donate it because it wasn't my favorite.
 Then, it cost me $10 for each time worn. #facepalm

-Related Post: Does Being Frugal Mean you are Cheap?
+Related Reading: Does Being Frugal Mean you are Cheap?

 Let's be real (again)… I love online shopping.